rami3l/rami3l.github.io/content/posts/claveilleur.md

 provides more details on it and a (hacky) workaround.

 [^2]: ... but I still have to download Xcode from the Mac App Store to get the full macOS SDK :(

+[^3]: Quartz is the name of the macOS window server.

+[^4]: Apart from the part of getting and setting the current input source (which fits nicely into [~30 lines of Objective-C](https://github.com/daipeihust/im-select/blob/9cd5278b185a9d6daa12ba35471ec2cc1a2e3012/macOS/im-select/im-select/main.m)), that is.